On August 1, 1888, Paul Heinrich Trützschler registers his trade in Crimmitschau. He entered mechanics and forging as

 Heinrich Trützschler and Dr.-Ing.
 Michael Schürenkrämer transfer to the newly established supervisory board.

 The new group management consists of Dr. rer. pol.
-Dirk Burger, Management Spokesman, Sales, Marketing and Service (CEO), Dr.- Ing.
-Christof Soest, Managing Director of Technology, Spinning and Card Clothing (CEO) Division and Dr. rer. oec.
+Dirk Burger, Sales, Marketing and Service (CEO/CSO), Dr.- Ing.
+Christof Soest, Development, Production, QM, Purchasing and Digital Transformation and Dr. rer. oec.
 Ralf Napiwotzki, Finances/Controlling, HR and IT (CFO).
 As a member of the extended management, Andreas Ebenhöh continues his global support in the areas of production processes and quality assurance.